User’s Guide to CGNS#

 Note

 The rules and conventions governing how the nodes in a CGNS file are organized, including their names and labels, are specified in the SIDS document, with additional details in the SIDS File Mapping Manual.
-These documents also specify in detail how CFD information is to be stored within the nodes in a standardized fashion so that other users can easily access and read it.
+These documents also specify in detail how CFD information will be stored within the nodes in a standardized fashion so that other users can easily access and read it.
 When a CGNS file strictly adheres to the rules given in the SIDS document, it is said to be “SIDS-compliant.”
-A CGNS file must be SIDS-compliant in order for other users to be able to properly interpret it.
+A CGNS file must be SIDS-compliant in order for other users to be able to interpret it correctly.
 A brief overview of the most commonly used aspects of the SIDS is included in the current document.

-Structured grid
+Structured grid#

 This first section gives several structured grid examples, whereas the following section gives unstructured grid examples.
 However, we recommend that the current section be read first, in its entirety, even if the user is only interested in unstructured grid applications.
-This is because much of the organization of the CGNS files is identical for both grid types, and later sections of this document assume that the user is familiar with information given in earlier sections.
+This is because much of the organization of the CGNS files is identical for both grid types, and later sections of this document assume that the user is familiar with the information given in earlier sections.

-Single-zone structured grid
+Single-zone structured grid#

 do k=1,nk